I loved this cute little story! It is nice and short and does not take itself too seriously.

 WARNING: The reviews on this site are intended for librarians who need thorough book reviews in order to make informed purchasing decisions.
 As such, anything below this warning may contain mild spoilers.
 I try not to give away too much, but I do review the entire book.

-WHAT I LIKED: I loved this cute little story!
-It is nice and short and does not take itself too seriously.
-Nick and Norah is a cute slice-of-life story about how two relationship-weary teens learn to move on from heartache.
+WHAT I LIKED: Nick and Norah is a cute slice-of-life story about how two relationship-weary teens learn to move on from heartache.
 Nick and Norah are likeable and people I would want to hang out with.
 I especially enjoyed reading Nick and Norah’s alternating perspectives and how they each perceive the same event.

 The Manhattan setting works well for Nick and Norah.
 Descriptions of the gay club scene are spot-on, and the inclusion of street names and open-all-night vendors lend an air of authenticity.